abinit/abinit/doc/tutorial/eph4zpr.md

 the interpolation of the DFPT potentials as discussed in the [introduction to the EPH code](eph_intro).
 The $\qq$-space integration is defined by [[eph_intmeth]] and [[zcut]].
 <!--
-Default is standard quadrature when the full self-energy is wanted.
+Default is standard quadrature (naive sum over $\qq$-points with weights to account for multiplicity).
-The tetrahedron method is also implemented but it is not very efficient.
+The linear tetrahedron method is also implemented but it is not very efficient.
 -->
 Since we have computed the phonon band structure with [[ph_ndivsm]], [[ph_nqpath]], [[ph_qpath]] and the phonon DOS with [[ph_ngqpt]], the jobs has produced several output files with phonon quantities and QP results.

 We can now have a look at the main output file: